Skip to main content

 Remember your audience

-Your experience page on Riipen describes to employers what learners are capable of and why they should be interested in working with them.
+Your experience describes to employers what learners are capable of and why they should be interested in working with them.
 Avoid using jargon or language that is geared towards an academic audience.

 State clearly why companies could benefit from participating.
 Employers sign up for different reasons: to recruit learners to future roles in their organization, to create positive brand awareness, to gain insights about business challenges, etc..
-Your experience should relay how this opportunity helps them meet those goals.
+Your experience should relay how this opportunity can help them meet goals in the subject matter your learners are studying.

 Give specific project examples

-Companies provide better applications if they are given concrete examples.
+Companies provide better projects if they are given concrete examples.
 Avoid being too general, providing detailed examples will give companies a better idea of learner capabilities, and attract higher quality projects.

-Since Riipen is a marketplace, if your ideal projects are very narrowly defined, you may have trouble finding a match.
-We recommend being open to companies of different sizes and types, and providing 3-5 different project examples that fit your subject area.
+If your ideal projects are very narrowly defined, you may have trouble finding the right ones.
+Being open to companies of different sizes and types, and providing 3-5 different project examples that fit your subject area will help you attract the best projects which can also be modified to meet any specific needs you have.

 Ultimately, it is important that the experience meets the learning outcomes for your learners, but this should be balanced with the need to attract applications from companies.